 In certain industries, downtime means loss of revenue and angry customers.

 Why you should use a modular design for your general purpose controller

-A well designed modular general purpose controller allows its users to remove critical without dismantling the whole unit from the enclosure or removing all the connected cables in a time-consuming operation.
-Replacement can be done by merely removing the faulty module and plugging in a new one.
+A well designed modular general purpose controller PCB layout allows its users to remove critical components without dismantling the whole unit from the enclosure or removing all the connected cables in a time-consuming operation.
+Replacement can be done easily by removing the faulty printed circuit board module and plugging in a new one.

 A Typical MCU module on a general purpose controller

 Separating your general purpose controller into two or more modules will make repairs or upgrades more convenient.
 However, if you fail to segregate components correctly onto the appropriate module then this will be a wasted effort.
 There isn’t a standard practice for how to design modular general purpose controllers, but here are the principles that have served me well to date.

 In my designs, I separate my general purpose controller into two modules, the I/O module and the MCU module.
 The I/O module is eventually mounted and screwed into an enclosure, and the MCU module can be easily plugged into the I/O module.

 Passive printed circuit board components that are robust and have long life cycles go on the I/O module.
 This includes power management circuits, wire to board connectors, communication ICs, optocouplers, and relays.
 The MCU module includes the more intelligent components, like the MCU, memory chips, ethernet circuitry, and Bluetooth or WiFi modules.

 In my experience as a design engineer, I’ve found that components, like the MCU and memory chips tend to fail more frequently than, for example, voltage regulator or relays.
 This is why segregating passive and high use components made sense.
 If a component is likely to fail, it can be found on the easily removable MCU module.